Supreme leader in tears as huge crowd mourns slain commander in Tehran

 Soleimani was a national hero in Iran - even to many who do not consider themselves supporters of Iran’s clerical rulers.

-Aerial footage showed people packing thoroughfares and side streets and chanting “Death to America!”, a welcome show of national unity for Tehran after anti-government protests in November in which many demonstrators were killed.
+Aerial footage showed people, many clad in black, packing thoroughfares and side streets and chanting “Death to America!” - a welcome show of national unity for Tehran after anti-government protests in November in which many demonstrators were killed.

-Iran’s demand that U.S. forces quit the region gained traction on Sunday when Iraq’s parliament backed the prime minister’s recommendation for foreign troops to be ordered out.
+Iran’s demand for U.S. forces to withdraw from the region gained traction on Sunday when Iraq’s parliament passed a resolution calling for all foreign troops to leave the country.

-Iraq’s rival Shi’ite leaders, including ones opposed to Iranian influence, have united since Friday’s attack to call for the expulsion of U.S. troops, who number about 5,000.
+Iraqi caretaker Prime Minister Abdel Abdul Mahdi told the U.S. ambassador to Baghdad on Monday that both nations needed implement the resolution, the premier’s office said in a statement.
+It did not give a timeline.

-Soleimani, widely seen as Iran’s second most powerful figure behind Khamenei, built a network of proxy forces that formed a crescent of influence - and a direct challenge to the United States and its regional allies led by Saudi Arabia - stretching from Lebanon through Syria and Iraq to Iran.
+Soleimani, widely seen as Iran’s second most powerful figure behind Khamenei, built a network of proxy militia that formed a crescent of influence - and a direct challenge to the United States and its regional allies led by Saudi Arabia - stretching from Lebanon through Syria and Iraq to Iran.
 Outside the crescent, Iran nurtured allied Palestinian and Yemeni groups.

 Washington, however, blames Soleimani for attacks on U.S. forces and their allies.